daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 ![intellisenseFormatTypedJsDoc](https://github.com/daKmoR/type-safe-webcomponents-with-jsdoc/raw/master/images/intellisenseFormatTypedJsDoc.png)

-If you really need to add very specific descriptions to every object options then you need to dublicate the typings.
+If you really need to add very specific descriptions to every object options then you need to duplicate the typings.

 ```js
 /**